AmilaWeerasinghe/Angular-MEAN-app/README.md

 Angular building blocks: Templates
 Templates are used to define a component view.
 A template looks like regular HTML, but it also has some differences.
 Code like *ngFor, {{hero.name}}, (click), and [hero] uses Angular template syntax to enhance HTML markup capabilities.
 Templates can also include custom components like <custom-element> in the form of non-regular html tags.
 These components mix seamlessly with native HTML in the same layouts.

+  Angular building blocks: Services
+Almost anything can be a service, any value, function, or feature that your application needs.
+A service is typically a class with a narrow, well-defined purpose.
+It should do something specific and do it well.
+The main purpose of Angular Services is sharing resources across components.